MohammadSoleimanikia/Codes/BackEnd/Express.js/readme.md

 ### 04- middleware
 - body parser:using body parser as middleware to parse the body of request before handling the request with express
-- morgan:used to log the requests that comes in your website
+- Morgan:used to log the requests that comes in your website
+-create-middleware: in this example we implement or own middleware and mount it